 - Advancing the relationships we already have.

-Spending the time to lay out a plan for how to connect with key trusted advisors in your community will be the single most stabilizing effort you can do for your practice.
+Spend the time to lay out a plan for how to connect with key trusted advisors in your community.
+Those efforts will single-handedly stabilize yous psychotherapy markets and support your practice.

 Building on current relationships